dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-control-authority.md

 #### M600, M600 Pro

-When a remote controller is used with M600 or M600 Pro, all flight mode switch positions are P mode.
+When a remote controller is used with M600 or M600 Pro, all flight mode switch positions are P mode always.
 Similar to Multiple Flight Modes disabled for A3/N3, the switch position only needs to be changed to regain control with the remote controller.
 Control is only temporarily regained, and logic in the onboard computer should monitor the remote controller flight mode switch and stop sending commands to the aircraft if the user needs to use the switch to permanently regain control.

 #### M100